-The Jackson County Schools Student/Parent Handbook is prepared to make everyone aware of expectations and procedures.
-Some of these are Jackson County specific and some are statewide.
-Rules are written and established to eliminate questions regarding particular activities and actions.
-Please familiarize yourself with the handbook as it covers many issues that could arise.
+The Jackson County Schools Student/Parent Handbook is designed to make everyone aware of expectations and procedures.
+Some are specific to Jackson County and some are statewide.
+I encourage you to familiarize yourself with the handbook, as it covers many issues that could arise.